 Exposed Beams and Mantels

-Also, if your property has wooden mantels or exposed ceiling beams, take some time to really weigh things out before removing or painting over them.
-Natural wood features are quite popular with homeowners and renters because it brings a warm beauty to any space.
-Refinish a wooden mantel or leave your rustic wood beams as-is, lending a charming farmhouse feel that will distinguish your rental.
+In the same regard, if your property has wooden mantels or exposed ceiling beams, seriously consider before ever removing or painting over them.
+Natural wood features continue to be very popular with homeowners and renters and add a warm beauty to any room.
+Refinish a wooden mantel or leave your rustic wood beams the way it is, offering a charming farmhouse feel that will uniquely distinguish your rental.

 Millwork, Arches, and Pocket Doors

-Older homes, especially those built before the turn of the twentieth century, often have unique design features like distinctive crown molding, arched doorways, pocket doors, and even medallions and other trim on the ceilings and walls.
-Even though such features aren’t evident in modern architecture, they are still very much relevant!
-Unique details like this are sure to be trendy and in-demand once more, making it all the better for your rental property’s appeal.
+Older homes, precisely those put together before the turn of the twentieth century, often have unique design features for instance distinctive crown molding, arched doorways, pocket doors, and even medallions and other trim on the ceilings and walls.
+While people think that these features may not seem to have a place in modern architecture, think again!
+Such unique details are trendy and in demand all over again, which will only massively add to your rental property’s appeal.

 Stained Glass